Saturday, July 30, 2011

 Indoor Natural Lighting near Window

 Another important thing to mention is that I've only used the Inglot bronzer less than 10 times, but there's already a dent in the pan!
-WTH??!!
 I've used my other bronzers and blushes more than 20 times; however, I've barely made a dent in any of them and they still look like new.
 The problem with Inglot's bronzer is that the formula is smoother & more crumbly, and this is also the reason why it makes such a mess in the pan.
 No doubt, I will hit pan faster even if I don't use it as much as my other bronzers and blushes.

 Outside with Barely any Sunlight